Tay–Sachs disease: Society and culture

 Since carrier testing for Tay–Sachs began in 1971, millions of Ashkenazi Jews have been screened as carriers.
 Jewish communities embraced the cause of genetic screening from the 1970s on.
 The success with Tay–Sachs disease has led Israel to become the first country that offers free genetic screening and counseling for all couples and opened discussions about the proper scope of genetic testing for other disorders in Israel.

-Because Tay–Sachs disease was one of the first autosomal recessive genetic disorders for which there was an enzyme assay test (prior to polymerase chain reaction testing methods), it was intensely studied as a model for all such diseases, and researchers sought evidence of a selective process.
+Because Tay–Sachs disease was one of the first autosomal recessive genetic disorders for which there was an enzyme assay test (before polymerase chain reaction testing methods), it was intensely studied as a model for all such diseases, and researchers sought evidence of a selective process.
 A continuing controversy is whether heterozygotes (carriers) have or had a selective advantage.
 The presence of four different lysosomal storage disorders in the Ashkenazi Jewish population suggests a past selective advantage for heterozygous carriers of these conditions."

 This controversy among researchers has reflected various debates among geneticists at large: